votingworks/vxsuite/VirtualMachineSetup.md

 ## Create Debian Virtual Machine

-In an effort to simplify the development process on Macs, we now provide an automated build system for Parallels VMs.
-You can find instructions on creating a Debian VM for Parallels in the `vxsuite-build-system` repository: https://github.com/votingworks/vxsuite-build-system
+In an effort to simplify the development process on macOS, we now provide an automated build system for Parallels VMs.
+You can find instructions for creating a Debian VM in Parallels in the `vxsuite-build-system` repository: https://github.com/votingworks/vxsuite-build-system

 Once you've successfully created your VM, return to this guide for steps to configure ssh and VS Code access.